BryanTree.com

 Make Separated Bike lanes for safe bicycling.
 Look at what New York and others are doing.
 Or at least try Bicycle Boulevards that put the emphasis on using bikes in a safe boulevard without cars.
 In Gulfport we have a very sad "bike route" that in most places is nothing more than a small useless sign on a narrow street where cars dominate without any room for bikes.
 Look at 52nd St "bike route" for example. ck out Bicycle use in Other Places Link No need to drive to the gym when you can use a bike to go places.

-Consolidate Trash Collection to 49th St location which was purchased for that purpose. & Completely automate service, its much cheaper & more efficient.
-Why is it only Pasadena yacht & cc gets the city to pay for their garbage cans & better service, while the art district has to put up with the city's garbage operations with the extra pollution.
-Why are we are not entitled to fresh air & free containers like them? * Move it to 49th St where zoning is appropriate for that use Or Privatize this city garbage business to get it done cheaper with Better service & we won't have to store any garbage in Gulfport. charging us to pickup appliances that others will pickup free for Scrap metals is just a tax.
-City run Garbage enterprise is just a Hidden tax on us.
+City of Gulfport should Consolidate Trash Collection to 49th St location which was purchased for that purpose.
+We also need to Completely automate service, its much cheaper & more efficient.
+Why is it only Pasadena yacht & cc gets the city to pay for their garbage cans & enjoy better service?
+Move it to 49th St where zoning is appropriate for that use Or Privatize this city garbage business to get it done cheaper with Better service & we won't have to store any garbage in Gulfport. charging us to pickup appliances that others will pickup free for Scrap metals is just a tax.

 2009 Florida Statutes